A number of projects are under way to develop the Helsinki city centre.

 The pedestrian section is expanded, the central blocks of the historic section are re-energized, parks are renovated, and more housing is built into the area.
 The city centre is developed deliberately into a public living room that offers a variety of experiences for both citizens and visitors.

 The central quarters of Helsinki between Market Square and Senate Square, the Tori (“square”) Quarters, are undergoing a process of re-vitalization.
 This historic centre of Helsinki is turned into an area where the Helsinki of the future is created and experienced.
-A renovation project in the quarters to extend to 2017 will open both temporary and permanent spaces for new actors and events.
+A renovation project in the quarters has opened both temporary and permanent spaces for new actors and events.

 The central location of the Tori Quarters enables encounters.
 Encounters are also made possible by new concepts emerging in the Tori Quarters: street festivals, outdoor dining, workshops and pop-ups.
 Participation through activities and experiences is easy and fun.

 New residential and office buildings constructed next to railway tracks in the Töölö Bay area are nearly finished.
 New Töölönlahti Park park was opened in 2016 and the Central Libary will be ready in 2018.